mckellardw/slide_snake/docs/2_recipes.md

     - **alignment_strategy** - default parameterization used if this is missing; for total RNA datasets, the "total" option will better accomodate multimappers, etc.
     - **rRNA_filtering** - how to remove rRNA sequenes (bwa or ribodetector)
   - Multiple recipes can be passed for each sample.
 Include as many as you would like, each separated by a space in the sample sheet.
 This is useful for benchmarking.
   - You can also add a new recipe!
-Just add a new line to `resources/recipe_sheet.csv` and give it a unique name in the 1st (0th for you pythoners) column.
+Just add a new line to `resources/recipe_sheet.csv` and give it a unique name in the 1st column.

 ## Recipe Fields:
 | **Field**                | **Description**                                                                                                       | **Required** | **Example for `seeker_internalTrim`**   |